Join 127,111 others on my e-mail list for FREE fitness advice:

 You see, there hasn’t been a single study (ever!) showing a person has triggered “starvation mode” – nor has there ever been a case (ever!) of somebody who “isn’t eating enough calories to lose weight”.

-Rather than give you some actionable nutrition advice which can really help you, those fucking charlatans would have you believe that you’re the first person in human history to essentially starve yourself fat!
+Indeed, rather than give you actionable nutrition strategies which can help you in the real world, these fucking social media charlatans would happily lead you to believe that you’re the first person in history to “starve yourself fat”.

 Sounds ridiculous now, doesn’t it?

-But that won’t stop your residence workplace bell-end from trying to convince you that “starvation mode” only happens to people in the Western world who work in office blocks.
+But hey, that won’t stop your resident workplace bell-end from trying to convince you that this is a real thing which only happens to Americans and Europeans who work in office jobs and read celebrity gossip magazines.

-Instead, the participants just kept on losing weight until the whole process got downright dangerous.
-After six months of this craziness the study was over, and each trainee had lost an average of half their body weight, with some almost dying in the process.
-(7)
+After six months of this torture, the study was drawn to a close, with each person losing an average of craziness the study was over, and each trainee had lost an average of half their body weight, with some almost dying in the process.

 not eating enough calories to lose weight